thecodecrate/python-middlewareable/README.md

 This particular implementation is build on top of the `thecodecrate-pipeline` library, which provides a generic pipeline pattern.

-The standard processor in _TheCodeCrate's Pipeline_ executes stages in a for-loop manner:
+The standard processor in Pipeline executes stages in a for-loop manner:

 ```python
 result = payload